cronvel/libnotify-ffi/documentation.md

 * if you use the lib in the *fire and forget* mode, you are totally safe: it's fast and reliable
 * as soon as you define *one* action callback or even call `Notification#push()` with the *finishCallback*, you are not in the trivial *fire and forget* mode anymore
-* when not in *fire and forget* mode, each notification you send create a new thread (that's still faster than other node libraries that spawn a whole brand new process to exec *notify-send* program, also those libraries does not have the action callback features anyway...)
+* when not in *fire and forget* mode, each notification you send creates a new thread (that's still faster than other node libraries that spawn a whole brand new process to exec the *notify-send* program, also those libraries does not have the action callback features anyway...)
 * as soon as you add *one* button to your notification, **the urgency level is forced to 'critical'**, because critical notifications
   *SHOULD* not expire (however, that's depend on the server implementation)
-* because we can't detect notification expiration, *libnotify-ffi* assumes by default that the notification has expired after 10s for *'low'* and *'normal'* urgency notification, and after 60s for *'critical'* notification: this is important to avoid leaking thread like hell.
+* because we can't detect notification expiration, *libnotify-ffi* assumes by default that the notification has expired after 10s for *'low'* and *'normal'* urgency notification, and after 60s for *'critical'* notification: this is important to avoid leaking threads like hell.
 However this can be overridden by setting `options.timeout` to the appropriate value as the first argument of `Notification#push()`.
-* you can update a *living* notification (i.e: a notification currently displayed), but some server (e.g. Gnome) will remove any existing buttons or buttons about to be created (despite the fact that actions are correctly pushed to DBus)... so you would probably want to close the notification and create a brand new one if that notification involve buttons.
+* you can update a *living* notification (i.e: a notification currently displayed), but some server (e.g. Gnome) will remove any existing buttons or buttons about to be created (despite the fact that actions are correctly pushed to DBus)... so you would probably want to close the notification and create a brand new one if that notification involves buttons.

+## License

+MIT License.
+See the `LICENSE` file.